yana-sidnich/flight-simulator/README.md

 It uses csv file to register a proper flight parameters, and the purpose is to include another csv file representing a captured flight to test for any anomalies there might be.
 (*Should add that the csv files provided is representing 10 lines in the table as a second in real-life flight, which means time differences between a line and it's former is only 100ms.*)

-## Special features

-The design team have implemented a few features so the app will have it's looks:
-1. *Live Charts* - this feature is including a clearer charts, emphasizes the changes of the different charts by their colors
-2. *Dark mode* - adding this was also a requirement for our development team to reduce migraine during night-watch.
-3. *GPS positioning* - including a map inside our Simulation Controller window to indicates the plane's positioning.
-Now, does anyone know russian?

 ## Preview